kiakamyabi/dynamic-section-creator/README.md

 # DSC: Dynamic Section Creator

-An accordion thingy component that is dynamic with vanilla JS.
+An accordion component thingy that is dynamic with vanilla JS.
+It exists to teach me the pain of not using a library or framework.
 Functions are reusable.
 The functions take an object created by a class as the parameters which creates everything.
 The comments guide through each function what it does.

  # How to add new accordion that is different from the default